Types of Cryptococcosis

 The encapsulated species are, however, resistant to engulfment by the macrophages.
 The immune response produced includes both humoral and cell-mediated immunity.
 An increase in the number of helper T cells is considered a successful response.

 A cystic lesion with no inflammatory response or granuloma formation is characteristic of Cryptococcosis.
 Organ damage and extensive tissue distortion is a feature of end disease.
 If limited to the airway, these organisms may cause pneumonia.
 Meningitis occurs as a result of disseminated infection.

 Diagnosis and Treatment of Cryptococcosis

 History is particularly important in the diagnosis of Cryptococcosis.
 Immunosuppressive state may point towards it.
 Investigations such as pan cultures, CT scan brain, bronchoscopy, chest x-ray and CSF analysis are helpful in making a definite diagnosis.

 CT scan shows diffuse atrophy of the brain with cerebral edema and focal contrast-enhanced areas.
 This differentiates Cryptococcus from other mass-occupying lesions of the brain.
 The CSF leucocyte count may be within normal limits in an AIDS patient whose immune system does not respond appropriately.

 Pulmonary findings are usually nonspecific to this disease and may not be distinguishable.
 Similarly, cutaneous lesions do not have any specific findings and may be mistaken for acne, syphilis, tuberculosis, molluscum contagiosum and basal cell carcinoma.

 Antifungal treatment is done if there is any lung lesion or the disease has spread.
-Regular follow-up for almost one year is carried out.
+Regular follow-ups for almost one year are carried out.
 Amphotericin B, Flucytosine and Fluconazole are the drugs of choice in this infection.